One-dimensional lattice random walks in a Gaussian random potential: Conclusions

 For all three scenarios, we analyzed the statistical properties of five realization-dependent random variables: (a) the steady-state probability current through a finite chain with $N$ sites, (b) its reciprocal, representing the resistance of a finite interval with $N$ sites with respect to random transport, (c) the splitting probability -- the probability that a particle starting at site $x_0$ within the interval $(0,N)$ first reaches the left boundary without ever visiting the right boundary, (d) the mean first-passage time across a finite interval of length $N$, and (e) the diffusion coefficient in a finite periodic chain with $N$ sites.

 For all these random variables we have calculated analytically the leading (in the large-$N$ limit) asymptotic behavior of their moments determining the dependence on the strength of disorder and the temperature.
 We have shown that these moments exhibit an interesting super-Arrhenius dependence on the temperature, which is also quite different depending on the dynamical scenario.
-Comparing the averaged and the typical behavior we have demonstrated that the moments of the resistance, currents and the splitting probability are supported by atypical realizations of disorder.
+Comparing the averaged and the typical behavior we have demonstrated that the moments of the resistance and currents are supported by atypical realizations of disorder.

 For intermediate values of $N$, we have performed numerical analyses, employing exact numerical averaging of the formal expressions that define these properties for a given sequence of $U_x$ values.